 The MDT look at the risk of you developing problems from PV.
 They also look at your test results and general health.
 They will describe the PV as low, intermediate (medium) or high risk based on:

 - your symptoms

-- your full blood count
+- your number of blood cells

-- if you have had a blood clots before
+- whether you have had blood clots.

 - high blood pressure